enghwa/ecommerce-shopfront-on-aws/wordpress-lab/README.md

 ## update Cloudfront to your domain name instead of `https://?????????????.cloudfront.net`:

 an ACM cert is already created for CloudFront in your region.

+Update Cloudfront CNAME to `$MYSUBDOMAIN.multi-region.xyz` (screenshot) in Cloudfront, general tab - Alternate Domain Names (CNAMEs) and SSL Certificate

-Also, Update Cloudfront CNAME to `$MYSUBDOMAIN.multi-region.xyz` in Route53, create an apex record:
+in Route53, create an apex record:
-Alias, Type `A` and point it to the cloudfront domain name, `?????????????.cloudfront.net`.
+Alias 'Yes', Type `A` and point it to the cloudfront domain name, `?????????????.cloudfront.net`. (screenshot)

 <!--
 # Useful commands